-At weddings, funerals, though, the complete outfits reign.
+At weddings, funerals and other formal occasions, though, the complete outfits reign.
 For men and women, they are quite cumbersome.
 While the women would have to use a little more than the complete thirty-five, the men could require TWO SETS of complete!

-At such formal occasions when women choose to wear the complete aso oke for the four pieces, they usually introduce twists to it, choosing the blouse from the same color family but with different weaves.
+At such occasions when women choose to wear the complete aso oke for the four pieces – or five (an extra shawl-type ipele), they usually introduce twists to it, choosing the blouse from the same color family but with different weaves.
 I hope to convince a friend who made a wonderful one for her daughter’s wedding several years ago to release a picture showing her and her husband resplendent in such.